agounaris/vagrant-centos7-lamp-es-redis/README.md

 The main approach is that applications live in the 80++ port range while tools in 90++ range.
 You will find few load testing tools along with a handy xdebugctl script to turn on and off xdebug with a single command.
-By default laravel and yii2 installation are deactivated so have a look in Vagrant file and comment/uncomment out those that you don't want/need.
+By default laravel and yii2 installation is deactivated so have a look in Vagrant file and comment/uncomment out those that you don't want/need.
 I hope you will enjoy this VM and I always accept recommendations and requests.

 ## Guest OS